-If you have been charged with an offence of assault or similar and believe you have a defence to the charge or may intend to plead guilty, contact our office for advice and support.
+If you have been charged with an offence of assault or similar and believe you have a defence to the charge or may intend to plead not guilty, contact our office for advice and support.

 We are focused on results for our clients and have experience appearing in all Courts across South East Queensland.